 To provide and deliver immediate primary services to a very diverse but clearly defined adult client group.
 This ensures that no one is discriminated against or excluded.
 Understanding and responding to their support needs.
-These include homeless people and rough sleepers, people with varying degrees of mental health issues, substance misuse, the over 60's and all those living on or below the poverty line.
+These include homeless people and rough sleepers, people with varying degrees of mental health issues, substance misuse and over 60's, but we are not inclusive of this group, all who attend are welcome.

 St Cuthberts' is an open door drop-in centre for all marginalised, vulnerable people in Earls Court and the surrounding areas.
 We are an independent charity supported mainly by grants and donations from trusts, organisations and individuals.